awsdocs/nice-dcv-user-guide/doc_source/using-transfer.md

 NICE DCV enables you to upload files to and download files from NICE DCV session storage\.
 For more information about enabling and configuring session storage, see [Enabling Session Storage](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-storage.html) in the *NICE DCV Administrator Guide*\.

 You must be authorized to use this feature\.
 If you are not authorized, the functionality is not available in the client\.
+For more information, see [Configuring NICE DCV Authorization](https://docs.aws.amazon.com/dcv/latest/adminguide/security-authorization.html) in the *NICE DCV Administrator Guide*\.

 This functionality is available on the Windows, web browser, Linux and macOS clients\.
 The steps for uploading, downloading, and renaming files are similar on all clients\.